JonMerlevede/fix-cloudflare-tunnel-dns/README.md

 ## Usage

-Install Python.
+Install Python (tested with 3.10).
 Create a virtual environment and activate it.

     python -m venv .venv
     source .venv/bin/activate